circleci/circleci-docs/jekyll/_cci2/testing-ios.md

             - vendor/bundle
 ```

-You can then ensure you're using those, by prefixing commands with `bundle exec`:
+You can then ensure you are using those, by prefixing commands with `bundle exec`:

 ```
     steps: